fforrester/fforrester.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Frazer a Research Assistant in the group of Dr James Dawson at Newcastle University, where I am also completing my PhD.
+Hi I'm Frazer, a Research Assistant in the group of Dr James Dawson at Newcastle University, where I am also completing my PhD.
 Prior to this I earned a Master's in Chemical Engineering from Lancaster University.

 Research Overview
 ======